DataBiosphere/bond/README.md

 `python tests/test_runner.py $(gcloud info --format="value(installation.sdk_root)")`

+When writing new tests, do not put any tests in the root `tests/` directory.
+Instead, write new unit tests in the `tests/unit` directory.

+## Integration tests

+To run integration tests, provide the `test-path` parameter to with the path to the integration tests:

+`python tests/test_runner.py $(gcloud info --format="value(installation.sdk_root)") --test-path=tests/integration`

+When writing new tests, do not put any tests in the root `tests/` directory.
+Instead, write new integration tests in the `tests/integration` directory.

 ## Nose
 * `pip install nose nosegae nose-exclude`
 * ```nosetests --with-gae --gae-lib-root=`gcloud info --format="value(installation.sdk_root)"`/platform/google_appengine --exclude-dir=lib```